bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 >
 > - [2D SDF - Basic Shapes and Visualization](https://www.artstation.com/blogs/briz/mnRN/2d-sdf-basic-shapes-and-visualization-material-function-library-ue5) by Fabrizio Bergamo
 > - [What Are SDFs Anyway?](https://joyrok.com/What-Are-SDFs-Anyway) by Joyrok

+### Performance

+Here's some performance information according to the material editor stats for each method, taken using a single circle SDF:

+- Circle SDF raw: 27 instructions
+- **Ceiling**: 29 instructions
+- **Smoothstep Fixed**: 31 instructions
+- **Divide Fixed**: 28 instructions
+- **Divide Fixed Inner**: 28 instructions
+- **Filter Width**: 31 instructions
+- **Filter Width Bias**: 32 instructions
+- **UV Filter Width Bias**: 32 instructions

+People say not to take these stats at face value, since in practice the results can vary.
+But the bias obviously adds an additional instruction, so in the material functions of MGFX plugin it's actually an optional feature you can enable via static bool depending on whether the shape needs it (notice the unconnected EnableFilterBias input of the last example graph).
+Large shapes and fat lines would likely never need the bias since they won't disappear at small scales.